oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 generate strings: ComponentType
 {% endhighlight %}

-If _generate_ is followed by an identifier the generator will generate a function with the name given by the identifier which calls the function specified after the arrow operator ('->') for every element of the enum specified before the arrow.
+If _generate_ is followed by any other identifier the generator will generate a function with the name given by the identifier which calls the function specified after the arrow operator ('->') for every element of the enum specified before the arrow.

-This is actually the feature that made me write this tool.
-Everythin else is just a bonus.

 {% highlight c linenos %}
 generate RegisterComponents(Ecs* ecs): ComponentType -> EcsRegisterComponent(ecs)
 {% endhighlight %}

+The function declaration with all of its parameter is defined right after the _generate_ keyword.
+After the colon is the enum with which the function shoud be generated.
+After the arrow operator the function, which should be called with the arguments of each enum element (excluding the name of the element), is defined.
+The arguments inside the parentheses after the to-be-called function are placed infront of the argument of the enum element.

+>   A possibly useful upgrade would be a way to specify which argument of an enum element is needed in what order.
+    This would allow to hove multiple generate calls for one enum.

 To fully understand how the _generate_ keyword works, let's just take a look at what the output for our example looks: